erjand/technical-interviews/StudyNotes/README.md

    - JavaScript (particularly if interested in front-end roles)
    - Other languages that could make sense given your particular goals: Go, Kotlin, Rust, Ruby, Swift, etc.

 4. **Work with others**.
-In particular, having other experienced engineers that you can ask questions of, practice with, or discuss concepts with is very helpful and can save a lot of time trying to learn new things or discover your unknown-unknowns.
+Having other experienced engineers that you can ask questions of, practice with, or discuss concepts with is very helpful and can save a lot of time trying to learn new things or discover your unknown-unknowns.
 Ideally these would be real-world connections, but in the absence of these kinds of relationships, there are a number of online communities where you can participate and discuss with others.

 5. **Be intentional and strategic in your preparation**.
 This is a broad topic, but here are a few suggestions:
    - There are an almost limitless number of technical resources online of varying degrees of quality.
-Rather than trying to drink from a firehose or gain a comprehensive breadth of knowledge on all subjects, take the time to identify the ideas that are truly important to master and focus on utilizing high-quality resources in those areas.
+Rather than trying to gain a comprehensive breadth of knowledge on all subjects, take the time to identify the ideas that are truly important to master and focus on utilizing high-quality resources in those areas.
    - Don't try to memorize things.
 Instead, look for and learn patterns and concepts.
    - Data Structures are usually more important than Algorithms.
 Understanding how data structures work, how they are implemented in your chosen language, and when they are used will allow you to determine the appropriate data structure for the appropriate problem.
 Once the correct data structure is in place, the necessary algorithm will often be readily apparent.
-   - Try and study and practice for shorter lengths of time regularly instead of longer lengths of time irregularly.
+   - Try to study and practice for shorter lengths of time regularly instead of longer lengths of time irregularly.

 6. **Setup your environment and tools**.
 You will want to ensure you have the following:
    - A text editor with syntax support for your chosen programming language.